noripyt/django-cachalot/docs/limits.rst

   each server cannot have access to all other caches. **However if each server can have access to all other caches**, simply specify all other caches as non-default in the ``CACHES`` setting.
-This way, django-cachalot will automatically invalidate all other caches when something changed in the database.
+This way, django-cachalot will automatically invalidate all other caches when something changes in the database.
 Otherwise, django-cachalot has no way to know on a given server that another server triggered a database change, and it will therefore serve stale data because the cache of the given server was not invalidated.